nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 Both splits have the same distribution of Singapore, Boston, night and rain data.
 You can use these splits to train your own detection and tracking algorithms.
 The use of these splits is entirely optional.
-The object detection baselines provided in the table above are trained on the *entire* training set, as our tracking baseline [2] is not learning-based.
+The object detection baselines provided in the table above are trained on the *entire* training set, as our tracking baseline [2] is not learning-based and therefore not prone to overfitting.

 ## Leaderboard
 nuScenes will maintain a single leaderboard for the tracking task.